blackferncreations/germankeycut/positioning.md

 * delayed documentation
 * mismatched expectations
 * unnecessary explanation
-* gaps between public claims and non-public experience
+* gaps between public and non-public interfaces
-* inconsistent execution across interfaces
+* inconsistent execution

-An individual point of friction may appear insignificant.
+A single occurrence may be insignificant.

-Repeated friction changes how an offer is read.
+Repeated friction changes how the offer is interpreted.

-Structural positioning therefore looks not only for visible objections but also for conditions that make continued progression less likely.
+The market may require more checking.

+More explanation.

+More supervision.

+More justification.

+Structural positioning identifies where this recurring effort is unnecessary and what has to change to reduce it.

+Not every constraint is structural friction.

+Necessary qualification, verification, regulation and evidence requirements can strengthen evaluation.

+That distinction is defined further in [boundaries.md](./boundaries.md).

 ---

 ## Structural Coherence

-The objective of structural positioning is not uniformity.
+The objective is not uniformity.

+It is coherence.

-Different interfaces can require different levels of detail, different evidence and different forms of communication.
+Different interfaces can require different:

-The objective is coherence.

-A website may be highly reduced.

-A technical document may be highly explicit.

-A proposal may require commercial detail.

-An agency briefing may require operational precision.

-An AI-readable reference may require terminology that would be unnecessary on the public website.

-These interfaces do not need to look the same.

-They need to belong to the same structural logic.

-A public promise should not be contradicted by a non-public process.

-A market-facing position should not depend on evidence that cannot be produced when requested.
+* information density
+* language
+* evidence
+* sequencing
+* explicitness

+But they should remain compatible with the same underlying position.

+For example:

 A specialist offer should not become generalist when it enters search.

 A clear website should not lead into an unclear sales process.

+A precise market position should not disappear when technical evaluation begins.

+A promise should survive implementation.

-Structural coherence exists when the relevant interfaces reinforce rather than undermine the same market position.
+Structural coherence exists when relevant interfaces reinforce rather than contradict the same underlying offer.

+---

+## Operational Application

+Structural positioning moves from diagnosis into intervention.

+The operating sequence is:

+**diagnosis → structural requirements → interface configuration → implementation → feedback and progression observation**

+In practice, this means:

+1. identifying where the current offer or its interfaces create structural ambiguity, contradiction or unnecessary friction
+2. determining what can remain, what must change and what has to be built
+3. configuring the interfaces through which the revised structure becomes operational
+4. implementing directly or defining the conditions for implementation by others
+5. observing subsequent feedback and progression

+This is not a fixed German market-entry playbook.

+The intervention follows the diagnosis.

+The operating sequence is summarized in [README.md](./README.md).

 ---